RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

   - Frequently changed data.
   - Data is being ingested periodically.
   - Temporary tables will be available for approximately 24 hours.
-- BigQuery maintains a **seven-day** history of changes so that you can query a point-intime snapshot of data
+- BigQuery maintains a **seven-day** history of changes so that you can query a past snapshot(versions) of data.

  **Streaming inserts** in BigQuery provide best effort de-duplication.
 By including an insertID that uniquely identifies a record, BigQuery can detect duplicates and prevent them from being inserted.
 However, if no insertID is provided, BigQuery does not attempt to de-duplicate the data.
-- BigQuery supports both batch and streaming data processing.Batching data to BigQuery is free, while streaming data is charged based on size.
+- BigQuery supports both **batch and streaming data processing**.*Batching data* to BigQuery is **free**, while *streaming data* is **charged** based on size.
-Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery.
+- Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery due to differences in data structures and query capabilities between the two systems.
+- To query data from Bigtable in BigQuery, it is recommended to export the data from Bigtable to a compatible format such as Avro or Parquet, and then load it into BigQuery for querying.
 - Wildcard tables support built-in BigQuery storage only.
 You cannot use wildcards when querying an external table or a view.

 **Caching** : It is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.
 - predictive (pre-fetch) cache is only active for data sources that use the owner’s credentials to access the underlying data.
 - Data Studio caching maximum period is 12 hours.
-- BigQuery writes query results to a table, either a destination table specified by the user or a temporary, cached results table.Temporary, cached results tables incur no storage costs and are maintained per-user, per-project; whereas storing query results in a permanent table will result in storage charges.
+- BigQuery writes query results to a table, either a destination table specified by the user or a temporary, cached results table.**Temporary, cached results tables** incur **no storage costs** and are maintained per-user, per-project; whereas storing query results in a **permanent table** will result in **storage charges**.
 - Temporary, cached results tables are created in an "anonymous dataset" with restricted access.Access to anonymous datasets is limited to the dataset owner.
-- Anonymous datasets are hidden and their names start with an underscore, not appearing in the datasets list in the GCP Console or the classic BigQuery web UI.Listing anonymous datasets and auditing access controls can be done using the CLI or the API.
+- Anonymous datasets are hidden and their names start with an underscore, not appearing in the datasets list in the GCP Console or the classic BigQuery web UI.
+- Listing anonymous datasets and auditing access controls can be done using the CLI or the API.

 ### StackDriver

-- Stackdriver Monitoring is utilized for tracking performance metrics in BigQuery, including query counts and query execution time.
+**Stackdriver Monitoring** is utilized for tracking performance metrics in BigQuery, including query counts and query execution time.
 - The data collected by Stackdriver Monitoring can be viewed on Stackdriver Monitoring dashboards and used for alerting.

-- Stackdriver Logging is employed to monitor events such as job executions or table creations in BigQuery.
+**Stackdriver Logging** is employed to monitor events such as job executions or table creations in BigQuery.
 - Logs are useful for understanding who is performing actions in BigQuery, whereas monitoring is useful for understanding how your queries and jobs are performing.
 - Logs are maintained in Stackdriver for a specific period of time known as the retention period.If you want to keep them longer, you will need to export the logs before the end of the retention period.
 - Admin activity audit logs, system event audit logs, and access transparency logs are kept for 400 days.
 Data access audit logs and other logs not related to auditing are kept 30 days.

 **Stackdriver Trace** is a distributed tracing system designed to collect data on how long it takes to process requests to services.
 It is available in Compute Engine, Kubernetes Engine.
 It useful when you’re using microservices architectures.

 - BigQuery does **not** have **indexes** like relational databases or document databases, but it **does** support **partitioning and clustering** both of which can help limit the amount of data scanned during queries.

-**Partitioning**:-Partitioning involves dividing a large table into smaller and more manageable pieces based on a specified column, such as date or region.
+**Partitioning**:-It involves dividing a large table into smaller and more manageable pieces based on a specified column, such as date or region.
 - BigQuery provides query cost estimates before the query is run on a partitioned table.
 - BigQuery has a limit of **4,000 partitions** per table.
 - This allows queries to only scan the relevant partitions, rather than scanning the entire table, which can significantly reduce query time and cost.